LOGIN

 State (State Machine)

-A variable or construct that represents the current “mode” of the bot.
+State - A variable or construct that represents the current “mode” of the bot.
 Although not specific to trading, state machines are often used in EAs to handle multi-step logic.
 For example, a strategy might have states like WaitingForSignalPositionOpenTrailingStopActive.
 By tracking state, the code ensures it doesn’t repeatedly enter or exit at the wrong time.

 • Definition: A value (often an enum or bool) that indicates what the strategy is currently doing.